← Dream library

 Intruder in the house

-The dream dictionaries reach for the crime report first: a threat, an enemy, a violation, someone out there who means you harm.
-It is a reading that mistakes the burglar for a stranger, when the whole terror of the image is that he already has a key.
-The house in the dream is not a house.
-It is you — the walls you keep, the doors you lock at night, the rooms you show and the rooms you don’t — and the figure forcing entry is almost never coming from outside the property line.
-The tradition is unusually candid about this.
+That burglar is the one this dream sends.
+The usual reading files the break-in as a crime report — a threat, an enemy, someone out there who means you harm — and so mistakes the intruder for a stranger, when the whole terror of the image is that he already has a key.
+The house is not a house; it is you, the walls you keep, the rooms you show and the rooms you don’t.
+Von Franz’s burglar was never on the mountain, and yours is almost never coming from outside the property line.
 What breaks in is, more often than not, already home.

 What makes this reading precise rather than merely reassuring is the pressure that produced the burglar in the first place.
 She had sealed herself off; the energy had nowhere to go; the intruder was the dammed force taking a shape.
 Telling the same story elsewhere, she is blunt about her own blindness to it: “I was even stupid enough, though I knew something of Jungian psychology, not to see that this burglar was the animus invading my territory.
 I was just absolutely terrified of a real criminal who would come in the night” (von Franz, Shadow and Evil in Fairy Tales, 1974).
 This is the ordinary condition of the dreamer inside the image.
 From the bed, in the dark, the figure at the window is simply a criminal.
 Only afterward, in daylight, does it become possible to ask what part of oneself was trying to get in.